 However, on April 2, 2012, the NYPD and the CCRB signed a Memorandum of Understanding (MOU) which conferred on the CCRB the power to prosecute substantiated cases where the board recommended “charges and specifications,” the most serious discipline.

 As a result, the CCRB’s Administrative Prosecution Unit (APU) now prosecutes nearly all these cases, with limited exceptions.
 The trials are held at the police department, before an administrative law judge, known as a deputy commissioner for trials.
 If an officer is found guilty, punishment can be: a warning and admonishment, loss of vacation days, suspension without pay, a dismissal probation, or termination from the NYPD.
 The police commissioner retains the authority to decide the level of punishment.

-View calendar of trials for April
+View calendar of July trials

 The APU grew out of a pilot project, created in February 2010, in which a CCRB attorney served as lead prosecutor for a small portion of the substantiated cases that went to disciplinary trials at the police department.
 Initially staffed with one attorney and one investigator, the pilot program was given permanent status and funding in November 2011 and then subsequently expanded with the signing of the MOU.
 This is the first time a civilian oversight agency has had prosecutorial power.

 That initial pilot project was conceived after a successful second-seat program, started in the fall of 2008, in which a CCRB attorney assisted the Police Department Advocate’s Office (DAO) with prosecutions.
 Prior to 2008, the CCRB had no role in the discipline process.